wowsinfo/WoWs-RS/README.md

 - Click run inside Visual Studio

 ## Support me
-Simply share with your friends so that this program could help more players or [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=LTVLXBS7K85XA&lc=AU&item_name=Donations&currency_code=AUD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)
+Simply share with your friends so that this program could help more players

 Thank you for your support >_<